MelihGulum/ASL-Recognition-CNN-OpenCV/README.md

 # ASL Recognition CNN OpenCV

    In this project, I wanted to raise awareness for the hearing impaired.
 Do not forget every learning starts with the alphabet.
-You can make predictions about the **American Sign Language Alphabet** to the model by camera.
+You can make predictions about the ***American Sign Language Alphabet*** to the model by camera.
 So let's dig out the project some more.

 <img src="https://user-images.githubusercontent.com/81585804/168675071-f64e8df6-d62c-42af-a44b-7b554d3212cf.png" width="250" height="250">

-I cover this project on the three step.
+I cover this project on the four step.
 * About Dataset
 * Deep Learning - CNN
 * OpenCV